Studies have shown that drinking more matcha green tea powder increases metabolism and fat burning — both of which can help promote weight loss!

 Matcha green tea powder has much higher amounts of EGCG than loose-leaf green tea, which drives its metabolism boosting and thermogenic effects in the body.
 In fact, multiple published studies have shown EGCG has beneficial effects against obesity and could significantly reduce the gain of body weight and/or adipose tissue.

 When should I drink matcha to optimize weight loss?

-To get the most out of your matcha powder, you should drink it right before exercising.
-Studies have shown that drinking just one serving of matcha (1 gram) an hour before exercise will boost energy endurance and boost your metabolic burn during your workout.
+To get the most out of your matcha powdered green tea, you should drink it right before exercising.
+Studies have shown that drinking just one serving of matcha tea powder (1 gram) an hour before exercise will boost energy endurance and boost your metabolic burn during your workout.
 In addition, if you commit to making matcha a part of your exercise ritual, you will likely see more muscle toning and higher fat burning during your workouts over three months.
 (6) (10)